danielgafni/dagster-ray/docs/index.md

 ### 🤔 Key Questions to Consider

 - **Do you want to manage Ray clusters automatically?** If yes, use KubeRay components
-- **Do you prefer to submit external scripts or run code directly?** External scripts offer better separation of concerns and environments, but direct code is more convenient
+- **Do you prefer to submit external scripts or run code directly?** [External scripts](https://docs.ray.io/en/latest/cluster/running-applications/job-submission/index.html#ray-jobs-api) offer better separation of concerns and environments, but [interactive code](https://docs.ray.io/en/latest/cluster/running-applications/job-submission/index.html#running-jobs-interactively) is more convenient
 - **Do you need per-asset configuration?** Some components allow fine-grained control per asset

 ### 📊 Feature Comparison